-Three individual assignments (Word, Excel, and PowerPoint) may be submitted late.
-There is a 1% per hour penalty for late assignments.
-Assignment 4 (Access/JavaScript) has no extensions or late submissions.
+The individual assignments (Excel and PowerPoint) may be submitted late.
+There is a 5% per day penalty for late assignments.

 For late final exam submissions to the Quizzes tool, your attempt will be flagged as late, and you will be prevented from making further changes to your attempt once your time ends.
 Make sure you save all your responses to the exam questions.
 For details on how long you have to complete the quiz or exam, please see the instructions in Assessments on CourseLink.
 The Quizzes tool counts down your time in the upper-left hand corner.
 Please pay close attention to this countdown and save your answers frequently.